10 Funeral Ceremonies Celebrating Unusual Departures

 10 Funeral For Departed Gaming Machines

-“As a manufacturer of pachinko machines, we want to offer our thanks to machines that have completed their work,” said a company representative at the event, Takayuki Uchiyama.
-He also added that the rites were not just for the machines themselves but for all those who used, worked on, or made them.
-“It’s a way of praying for all the people who are dead who were involved in pachinko.”[1]
+Company representative Takayuki Uchiyama explained, “As a manufacturer of pachinko machines, we want to offer our thanks to machines that have completed their work.”
+He added that the rites honored not only the machines but also everyone who used, repaired, or manufactured them, stating, “It’s a way of praying for all the people who are dead who were involved in pachinko.”

 9 Decommissioned Navy Vessels

-The final commanding officer of the ship, Commander Todd Whalen, wrote of the occasion, “By valor and arms, USS Rodney M. Davis and her crew have answered the call for 28 years.
+Commander Todd Whalen, the ship’s last commanding officer, summed up the occasion: “By valor and arms, USS Rodney M. Davis and her crew have answered the call for 28 years.
 We honored Sgt.
-Davis by working together to boldly execute the mission, and we’ll carry his Bold Runner spirit with us for the rest of our lives.”[2]
+Davis by working together to boldly execute the mission, and we’ll carry his Bold Runner spirit with us for the rest of our lives.”

 8 Crows Hold ‘Funerals’ For Their Dead Brethren